 Master of Social Work; Licensed Certified Social Worker-Clinical

 Jane works with children, teens, adults and families.

 Jane believes in being genuine and supportive, allowing her to create a safe, empathetic and accepting therapeutic environment.
-Jane comes to PCCC with over six years of experience with individual, family and group counseling in outpatient clinical settings and intensive in-home therapy.
+Jane comes to PCCC with over seven years of experience with individual, family and group counseling in outpatient clinical settings and intensive in-home therapy.
 She is skilled in working with clients who are experiencing life disruptions due to trauma, depression, anxiety, disordered eating, body image issues, self-esteem, parenting/child conflict, autism, emotional/behavioral concerns, adjustment disorders, grief, gender identity issues and conflict in family.
 Jane uses Cognitive Behavior Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, Strength-based, Internal Family Systems (IFS), Family Therapy, Mindfulness/Meditation, Art based therapy, play based therapy, Attachment, Self-Regulation and Competency (ARC) for complex trauma for youth and caregiver(s), and Solution-Focused Therapy to help her clients to develop and promote self-healing and internal strength.